-The following set of rules/recommendations is presented to make the lives of both the user and the sound designer easier.
+The following set of rules/recommendations is presented to make the lives of both the user and of the sound designer easier.
 The idea is to let sound designers start with a predefined template and build the actual sound on it.
 The template contains a full set of effects and a full GUI, so the designer can create the actual sound using the Generator tab with everything else ready to go.
 After that he can decide which parts of the original template to keep and which to trash.

 The global MSoundFactory presets contain a folder named "Sound design templates" and there's a preset in there named "Main template", which should serve as THE template to be used for instrument creation in most cases.
 It is the same as in the basic Supersaw device, but the generator parts have been removed, so it is the ideal way to start building your own sounds.